-Once a year, the Audit Committee will have the opportunity to attend two scheduled private discussions, one with the council's External Auditors and the other with the Head of Governance.
-Following on from these discussions, feedback on the Head of Governance's performance is provided by the Chairman of the Audit Committee to the Corporate Director Resources prior to the Head of Governance's annual performance appraisal taking place.
-(Note: the periodic private discussion with the External Auditor did not take place in 2020 and will be scheduled in 2021 asap).
+Once a year, the Audit Committee will have the opportunity to attend two scheduled private discussions, one with the council's External Auditors and the other with the Audit and Risk Manager.
+Following on from these discussions, feedback on the Audit and Risk Manager's performance is provided by the Chairman of the Audit Committee to the Head of Governance and Business Support prior to the Audit and Risk Manager's annual performance appraisal taking place.